 The most important part of your appointment will be the discussion you and your doctor have regarding your symptoms and quality of sleep.
 Your doctor may conduct a physical examination or request digital imaging to look for anatomical abnormalities.
 If your bed partner is available to come to your appointment, they can often give your doctor more information about how you breathe while asleep.
 If your doctor believes that sleep apnea may be the cause of your snoring, he or she may suggest you undergo a sleep study to confirm this is the case.

-At Koala® Center for Sleep Disorders, we want you and your partner to get the great night’s sleep you deserve every night.
+At Koala® Center for Sleep and TMJ Disorders Disorders, we want you and your partner to get the great night’s sleep you deserve every night.
 If snoring is getting in the way of your rest, contact our convenient Lafayette, IN snoring center today to schedule an appointment with an experienced sleep doctors.